 Woodhorn means ‘wooded corner of land’ and is an historic place of much interest just north of Ashington.
 It consists of Woodhorn Museum and the Northumberland Archives on the northern edge of Ashington and is bordered by the nearby Queen Elizabeth II Country Park.
 About a quarter of mile further to the north east we have the old village of Woodhorn with its historic church nearby.

 The superb Woodhorn Museum occupies the extensive colliery buildings of Woodhorn Colliery which operated here from 1894 to 1981.
 The building, complete with the pit head winding gear is a modern and lively family-focused museum that can easily compete with many national museums.
 It focuses on the mining and social heritage of the area.

-The old colliery buildings can be explored and you can hear the sights and sounds that miners would have experienced and learn about some of the experiences of the miners in the Northumberland’s pits.
+The old colliery buildings can be explored and you can hear the sights and sounds that miners would have experienced as well as learn about some of the experiences of the miners in the Northumberland pits.

-The original colliery buildings at the museum are very extensive and quite handsome too although a large part of the museum’s exhibits and galleries are in a neat modern building alongside where there is a great deal more to explore.
+The original colliery buildings at the museum are very extensive and quite handsome too although a large part of the museum’s exhibits and galleries are in a neat modern building alongside.
+Here there is a great deal more to explore.

 The museum has a changing and varied exhibition programme and often hosts lively family activities such as cos-play events.
 Many exhibits focus on social history and the museum includes a collection of miners’ banners from the collieries of the local area including the Ellington banner, which was the very last pit to close in North East England.